renatoathaydes/dartle-website/source/processed/index.md

 You can execute any task you declared by passing its name as an argument to `dartle`.

-For example, to run the `runMagnanimous` task, type:
+For example, to run the `runMagnanimous` task:

 ```shell
 $ dartle runMagnanimous